-Texas Caviar, often called Cowboy Caviar, is a simple recipe for a healthy party dip that is packed full of flavor!
-Made with black-eyed peas, peppers, corn, tomatoes, and a tangy homemade dressing, this appetizer is light, refreshing, and comes together in just 10 minutes.
+Texas Caviar, often called Cowboy Caviar, is a simple salad made with black-eyed peas, peppers, corn, tomatoes, and a tangy homemade dressing.
+It is light, refreshing, and comes together in just 10 minutes.

 Don't let the name fool you, there is no caviar in this recipe for Texas Caviar!

-Instead, Texas Caviar is made with a combination of fresh tomatoes, peppers, onions, corn, cilantro, and black-eyed peas, black beans, and a tangy dressing.
+Instead, Texas Caviar is made with a combination of fresh tomatoes, peppers, onions, corn, cilantro, black-eyed peas, black beans, and a tangy dressing.
 It is often served alongside tortilla chips for a tasty dip, but can also stand alone as a side dish or salad.